Multifractal analysis of superprocesses with stable branching in dimension one: Lower bound for the Hausdorff dimension

 First, fix arbitrary positive constants $\rho, c, \nu$ such that

 Define

 and

-Informaly, $\widetilde G_{\eta}$ is the set in certain proximity of which there are at least two ''big`` jumps of $M$.
-If one of the jumps, appears in $L^+$, and another in $L^-$, they may compensate each other; however in the next lemam we will show that the Hausdorff dimension of $\widetilde G_{eta}$ is small. \begin{lemma} On $A^{\varepsilon}$,
+Informally, $\tilde{G}_{\eta}$ is such that in certain proximity of every $x\in\tilde{G}_{\eta}$ there are at least two ``big'' jumps of $M$.
+If one of the jumps, appears in $L^+$, and another in $L^-$, they may compensate each other; however, in the next lemma we will show that the Hausdorff dimension of $\tilde G_{\eta}$ is small.